A8 road (Zimbabwe): Hwange

 In this town are Hwange Colliery Mine and Hwange Thermal Power Station.

 Kazungula Road

 Victoria Falls is 105 km from Hwange and about 3 km from the border with Zambia where the A8 Highway ends.
 The P14 Highway to Kazungula runs west for 69 km to the Border Post with Botswana and Namibia.
-At Kazungula transit vehicles from Botswana and Namibia into Zambia are transported by a ferry across the Zambezi River.
+At Kazungula transit vehicles from Botswana and Namibia into Zambia are transported by a bridge across the Zambezi River.

 Bridges

-There are a number of high level bridges o the A8 Highway and these are a few major ones on the following Rivers.
+There are a number of high level bridges on the A8 Highway and these are a few major ones on the following rivers.